venravi/GetData_Project1/README.md

 The main R script file that process the data.
 The file is structured to meet the above 5 key project goals, with an additional "Step 0" to download/extract the source data.

+The output of this script is a `tidy_data_set.txt` file in the R working directory as per step 5 above.

 ### .gitignore

 The .gitignore file excludes the source data directory and internal R files (.RData and .Rhistory).